enjoying their lunchbreak

 NUTRIkids POS system is convenient, confidential,

-purchased in our cafeteria.
+an online system used in conjunction with mySchoolBucks.
 Individual student ID numbers, personal meal

 accounts, food allergy information, confidentiality and ability for

 parents to easily deposit money into their children's account all add up

 to a system that's convenient and promotes healthy eating.